kethan1/Coding-Ideas/README.md

 # Coding-Ideas
-Create an issue with fun coding ideas!
+This is a repo for fun coding ideas!

+To propose an idea, file an issues!
+Any ideas are allowed!

+Top Ideas Will Be Put Here:
+- Create a Space Invader Game with Javascript